mayurBhagat1/Punam-Polynesian-Indian-Supermarket/README.md

 Currently, the website lives in the **backend folder**, but soon the **frontend folder** will include a React project to make the customer experience even better.

+⚠️ License
+This project is licensed.
+Please review the license terms before modifying or redistributing any part of the codebase.

- Copyright 2025 Mayur Bhagat  Punam Polynesian & Indian Supermarket
+© 2025  Mayur Bhagat  Punam Polynesian & Indian Supermarket